Cattle slaughter in India: Jainism

 Jainism is against violence to all living beings, including cattle.
 According to the Jaina sutras, humans must avoid all killing and slaughter because all living beings are fond of life, they suffer, they feel pain, they like to live, and long to live.
 All beings should help each other live and prosper, according to Jainism, not kill and slaughter each other.

 In the Jain tradition, neither monks nor laypersons should cause others or allow others to work in a slaughterhouse.
 Jains believe that vegetarian sources can provide adequate nutrition, without creating suffering for animals such as cattle.
 According to some Jain scholars, slaughtering cattle increases ecological burden from human food demands since the production of meat entails intensified grain demands, and reducing cattle slaughter by 50 percent would free up enough land and ecological resources to solve all malnutrition and hunger worldwide.
 The Jain community leaders, states Christopher Chapple, has actively campaigned to stop all forms of animal slaughter including cattle.

 Jains have led a historic campaign to ban the slaughter of cows and all other animals, particularly during their annual festival of Paryushana (also called Daslakshana by the Digambara).
-Historical records, for example, state that the Jain leaders lobbied Mughal emperors to ban slaughter of cattles and other animals, during this 8 to 12-day period.
+Historical records, for example, state that the Jain leaders lobbied Mughal emperors to ban slaughter of cattle and other animals, during this 8 to 12-day period.
 In some cases, such as during the 16th century rule of Akbar, they were granted their request and an edict was issued by Akbar.
 Jahangir revoked the ban upon coronation, reinstated it in 1610 when Jain community approached and appealed to him, then later reversed the 1610 ban with a new edict.